CrossRealms/Splunk-Cyences-App-for-Splunk/docs/release_notes/old_release_notes.md

 ## Version 4.0.0 (June 2023)

 * ### Notable Event Assignment
-    * User can assign notable events to the user on Splunk for further investigation of the incident.
-User can also update the status of the notable event based on the investigation phase.
+    * Notable events can now be assigned to Splunk users to better facilitate investigations for an incident.
+Users can also update the status for a notable event based on where it is in the investigation phase.
-    * Added the new SOC Dashboard to get overview of notable events by the alert, assignee, status and severity.
+    * Added a SOC Dashboard which provides a summary of notable events pertaining to specific alerts, as well as who is assigned to a notable event, the status of the notable event and the severity level of the notable event.
-    * Updated Overview dashboard to filter the result based on the Status value.
+    * Updated the Overview dashboard to filter results based on the values selected for the status filter.

 ![alt]({{ site.baseurl }}/assets/notable_event_assignment.png)

-* ### New Cyences Settings Page
+* ### Added Cyences Settings Page
-    * Users can use Cyences' new App Configuration page to customize the dashboards they want to see/hide and the alerts they want to enable/disable.
+    * Users can utilize the Cyences App Configuration page to customize which dashboards and alerts are enabled/disabled to their liking.
-    * The new Cyences App Configuration page also allows you to see if the data-source configuration (index macro) is accurate and if your Splunk environment has data for it or not and modify the configuration if required.
+    * The Cyences App Configuration page also allows users to see if the data source configuration (index macro) is applied accurately for each security product and if their Splunk environment has data present for it or not.
+Users can edit the product's configuration from this page as well.
-    * All the old configurations (Cyences default email configuration, Macro Setup, Sophos endpoint data collection creds, etc) are migrated to the new Cyences App Configuration Page.
+    * All of the previous configurations (Cyences Default Email Configuration, Macro Setup, etc.) have been migrated to the new Cyences App Configuration page.

 ![alt]({{ site.baseurl }}/assets/data_source_macros.png)

-* ### Alerts for Logins from Unusual Country
+* ### Added Alerts for Logins from an Unusual Country
     * O365 - Login Failure From Unusual Country Due To Multi Factor Authentication
     * O365 - Successful Login From Unusual Country
     * Authentication - Successful VPN Login From Unusual Country (Enhanced)

-* ### Added "Vulnerability - Detected Vulnerabilities" alert and updated overview dashboard to show Vulnerability related notable event count.
+* ### Added "Vulnerability - Detected Vulnerabilities" alert and a Vulnerability dashboard panel in the Overview dashboard.

 * ### Enhancements
-    * Enhanced MultiSelect functionality
+    * Enhanced the MultiSelect functionality overall.
-        * MultiSelect input will automatically select/unselect All option based on the user selection in all the dashboards.
+        * MultiSelect input will automatically select/unselect the "All" option based on the user's selection across all of the dashboards.

-    * Support for email messagetrace event using Splunk Add-on for Office 365.
+    * Support for email messagetrace event has been added using the Splunk Add-on for Office 365.
-        * Updated Email related alerts to support email messagetrace event collected using Splunk Add-on for Office 365..
+        * Updated email related alerts to support email messagetrace events using the Splunk Add-on for Office 365.

-    * Reduced severity level for the already blocked events for Palo High Threat alert.
+    * Reduced the severity level of notable events that are already blocked by the Palo High Threats alert.

     * Windows - Windows Process Tampering Detected alert
-        * Added internal filter macro to reduce the false positives.
+        * Added internal filter macro to reduce the number of false positives.

-    * Added ApplicationId field in the all O365 Login related alerts.
+    * Added ApplicationId field to all of the O365 login related alerts.

-    * Improved "O365 - Login From Unknown User" alert to consider both Unknown and "Not Available" user values.
+    * Improved "O365 - Login From Unknown User" alert to consider both "Unknown" and "Not Available" user values.

-    * Improved "O365 Daily Login Failure" alert readability.
+    * Improved the readability for the "O365 - Daily Login Failure" alert.

-    * Excluded TriggerBrowserCapabilitiesInterrupt error events from "O365 - Daily Login Failure" alert to reduce false positives.
+    * Excluded TriggerBrowserCapabilitiesInterrupt error events from "O365 - Daily Login Failure" alert to reduce the number of false positives.
-        * More information for the error: https://login.microsoftonline.com/error?code=501314
+        * For more information related to the error: https://login.microsoftonline.com/error?code=501314

-    * Improved severity logic for "Email - Hourly Increase In Emails Over Baseline" alert to reduce false positives.
+    * Improved the severity logic for "Email - Hourly Increase In Emails Over Baseline" alert to reduce the number of false positives.

 * ### Bug Fixes
-    * Fixed minor issue in the DNS Tracker dashboard for zero event.
+    * Fixed a minor issue in the DNS Tracker dashboard where events wouldn't populate as expected.

-    * Fixed windows decommissioned host reappearing issue.
+    * Fixed an issue for when a Windows decommissioned host would reappear after removing it.

-    * Fixed "Windows Defender RealTime Protection Disabled or Failed" alert search query.
+    * Fixed the search query for the "Windows Defender RealTime Protection Disabled or Failed" alert.

-    * Fixed severity inconsistency between alert and overview dashboard for antivirus service stop alerts.
+    * Fixed an inconsistency between the severity level of alerts and the Overview dashboard for antivirus service stop alerts.

     * Fixed Cyences logo issue.